TIP Specification and Guidelines¶

 Simple Summary

-: (optional) A motivation section is critical for TIPs.
-It should clearly explain why the existing protocol specification is inadequate to address the problem that the TIP solves.
-This section may be omitted if the motivation is evident.Specification
+: (Optional) Motivation is an important part of a TIP.
+It should clearly explain why the current protocol is insufficient to address the problem this TIP targets.
+This section can be omitted if the motivation is obvious.Specification

 Linking to External Resources¶

-References to other TIPs should follow the format TIP-N
+A TIP can reference other TIPs.
+References to other TIPs should follow the TIP-N

 .